Nadwey/PSMove-Clicker/README.md

 Run PSMoveService first, then PSMove Clicker.

+Buttons:

+- Cross button - Left Mouse Button - supports holding
-Circle button - Right Mouse Button
+- Circle button - Right Mouse Button - supports holding
-Select button - Escape Button
+- Select button - Escape Button - supports holding
-PS Button - Sets main controller in ADOFAI mode
+- PS Button - Sets main controller in ADOFAI mode

+Control panel:

+- Textbox with -4.000000 - force of the swing
+- ADOFAI mode - Fixes multiple clicks at once in ADOFAI (presses keyboard keys) (main controller (will light up) presses mouse)

 ## How do I click?

-You will see...
-HINT: Rage.

-## Not so fun facts

-This repository has:

-- ugly code
-- probably memory leaks, but who cares anyways
-- bad ui

-Oh and it only (somehow) works on Windows
+Swing.

+## Does it work with Geometry Dash?

+Only Cube game mode and also there's a delay
+~~You can always play with the cross button~~

-## How to build
+## How to build (MSVC)

-### MSVC (tested on VS 2022), should work on the most versions
+Notice: This "tutorial" is not tested

+### Step 1

+Install [gammasoft71/xtd](https://github.com/gammasoft71/xtd) and add it to this project, idk how to do it, but I will make an update

+### Step 2

-Paste the lib from [there](PSMoveClient_CAPI-Binaries.zip) to the root folder and also the dll file to your exe folder
+Paste the lib file from [there](PSMoveClient_CAPI-Binaries.zip) to build/PSMove_Clicker and also the dll file to your exe folder
 Or build PSMoveService yourself
 Or download build of PSMoveService, then generate .lib definition file